DPC Directory

 Dr. Linder has practiced medicine in New Zealand and Australia, performed home visits for Microsoft employees, and volunteered in East Africa, Nepal, and Honduras.
 She also worked at the Northern Navajo Medical Center and in inner‑city Seattle, focusing on underserved and global health.

-Data aggregated from publicly available sources including NPPES Registry, practice websites, and professional directories.
+Data aggregated from publicly available sources including the NPPES Registry, practice websites, and professional directories.